cbrenner04/conemo_app_features/README.md

 Make sure you have the most recent version of the app built by using the instructions that can be found in the link above.

+You will need to update the path to the apk in `env.rb` with the path on your machine.

 Start Appium server in the terminal.

 ```